fbpx

 Highest-paid NFL coach

 Interested in discovering who the highest-paid NFL coach is?
-You’ll find that out and plenty more in this breakdown of football coach salaries.
-Although it should be noted these numbers are not official.
-Most coach salaries are not revealed to the public.
+You’ll find your answer and plenty more in this breakdown of football coach salaries.
+However, it should be noted these numbers are not official.
+Most coach salaries are not revealed to the public, but here’s the best information we have.

 The Philadelphia Eagles hired Nick Sirianni away from the Indianapolis Colts after three seasons coordinating the offense.
 Sirianni immediately helped lead the Eagles to the playoffs in his first year.
-In 2022, Sirianni’s Eagles were the last undefeated team in football and they also made it to the Super Bowl.
+In 2022, Sirianni’s Eagles were the last undefeated team in football, and they also made it to the Super Bowl.
+After losing both coordinators to other head coaching roles, Sirianni had to work even harder to earn his paycheck in 2023.

 highest-paid nfl coach: kyle shanahan